suttna/botbuilder-slack/README.md

 > Note: All this events are emitted as conversationUpdate events.
 Be careful with the user property of the address.
 For `member_joined_channel` and `member_left_channel` the user in the address is the user that joined or left the channel.
 For the other events the user is the bot for the moment.

+### Commands

+You can setup slack commands and use them with your bot.
+When configuring commands, your bot will emit a new event with type `slackCommand`.

 ## Compatibility

 The idea of the initial implementation is that you can easily migrate from running Slack with BotFramework.
 This connector is almost 100% compatible.
 A few small but important differences: